Skip to content

 1. Define the rule title;

-2. Input rule description.
+2. Input the rule description.

 Alert Configuration